stackitcloud/stackit-cli/README.md

 You can also edit the configuration file manually.

+## Autocompletion

+If you wish to setup command autocompletion in your shell for the STACKIT CLI, please refer to our [autocompletion guide](./AUTOCOMPLETION.md).

 ## Reporting issues

 If you encounter any issues or have suggestions for improvements, please reach out to the Developer Tools team or open a ticket through the [STACKIT Help Center](https://support.stackit.cloud/).

 ## Contribute

 Your contribution is welcome!
-For more details on how to contribute, refer to our [Contribution Guide](./CONTRIBUTION.md).
+For more details on how to contribute, refer to our [contribution guide](./CONTRIBUTION.md).

 ## License